uCryNet/Crazy-Driver/README.md

 - URP-based rendering
 - Imported environment and stylized game assets

-## Development Workflow

-The project is currently organized around rapid gameplay and level-design iteration.
-A typical workflow is:

-1. Build or modify road modules in `Assets/Prefabs/Roads/`.
-2. Assemble and test environments in `Assets/Scenes/Test Lvl.unity`.
-3. Iterate on the player vehicle prefab.
-4. Tune camera behaviour with Cinemachine.
-5. Prototype navigation and spline-based systems as needed.
-6. Validate the result in Play Mode before committing changes.

 ## Repository Notes

 This repository is a work in progress.
 The structure and gameplay systems may change significantly as the prototype evolves.